GREEK UNIVERSITY'S SEVEN STRATEGIES FOR COMMUNITY CHANGE ON COLLEGE CAMPUSES

 Since 2015, we've been able to help create safer college campuses using the following strategies:

-2. Enhancing the skills of all participants to achieve campus level outcomes.
+2. Enhancing the skills of all participants to achieve campus level outcomes within Chickering's Theory and the Seven Vectors of Development.

 3. Providing ongoing support to reduce risk and enhance protection via alternative activities, mentoring, referrals, and support groups/clubs.